 Congratulations!
 Now that we have sent you your eBook files, it is time to look them over and make sure you are ready to publish them.
-This page will give you instructions on how to install the programs you'll need, how to review your files, and how to send us any revisions you encounter.
+This page will give you instructions on how to download the files from Concourse, install the programs you'll need, review your files, and send us any revisions you encounter.

 Because the MOBI and ePUB files are different formats, we will discuss them individually in the sections below.

-The .MOBI file you were given is the format used on Amazon's Kindle platform.
-The best option for viewing a Kindle/Mobipocket eBook is loading it onto a Kindle device.
-Your MOBI file can be loaded onto any Kindle 1, 2, 3, or DX, but there may be some features (like foreign language characters and tables) that do not work on the Kindle 1 or 2.
-You can upload the file to your Kindle device in one of two ways:
+The .MOBI file is the format used on Amazon's Kindle platform.
+The best option for viewing a Kindle eBook is loading it onto a Kindle device.
+To upload the file to your Kindle device, please use Amazon's Kindle Personal Documents Service.

-If you do not have a Kindle device, the best computer program to view your MOBI file in is Kindle Previewer.
-This application is provided by Amazon expressly for the purpose of reviewing Kindle eBooks, and it does a pretty good job of emulating how the eBook will look on the Kindle 2/3 and the Kindle DX, as well as on the Kindle apps for the iPad and iPhone.
-To download this tool to your PC or Mac computer:
+If you do not have a Kindle device, you can use your computer to review your Kindle file.
+While Amazon does have Kindle applications for the PC and Mac, the best program to view your Kindle file is Kindle Previewer.
+This application is provided by Amazon expressly for the purpose of reviewing Kindle eBooks, and it does a good job of emulating how the file will look on all of the Kindle devices and apps.
+To install this tool on your PC or Mac computer:

-Please see the section below for information on reporting changes to us.
+If you see anything that needs to be changed in your file, please see the section below for information on reporting revisions to us.

 If you have an Apple iPad/iPhone/iPod Touch, you can view your ePub file in a variety of software applications on the device.
 The most important app to review your file in is the iBooks software from Apple.
 If you do not have iBooks installed on your iPad you can download it for free from the iTunes App Store.
 Then, just follow these instructions to copy the file into iBooks.